osa1/tiny/README.md

 ```

 By default tiny connects to both servers.
 You can connect to only the first
-server by passing `freenode` as a command line argument.
+server by passing `libera` as a command line argument.

 You can use `--config <path>` to specify your config file location.